 HE Exams Timetable

-Please see below the examination timetable for May 2022.
+Please see below the examination timetable for the 2022/23 academic year.
 Please ensure you know the exact date, time, and location of any exams relevant to you.
 It is your responsibility to leave enough time to ensure you know the location and how to get there.

 *Students who have been approved for special arrangements will be contacted with their exam location in a separate email.